DECEMBE-FEBRUARY 2024-25 90-DAY OUTLOOK

 Dark Blue-6-8F or Great Below

-Above normal temperatures are forecast for the southern Rockies, southern Plains, the Mississippi Valley to the Atlantic Coast.
-Anomalies are forecast to be near 4°F. The remainder of the nation is expected to average near normal with no significant deviation from normal climatology.
+Above normal temperatures are forecast for most of the Four Corners, the Plains to the Atlantic Coast.
+Anomalies are forecast to be up to 8°F. The remainder of the nation is not expected to exceed normal climatology.

 PRECIPITATION